Treatment of chronic obstructive pulmonary disease by traditional Chinese medicine Morin monomer regulated by autophagy

 The effect of Morin on lung tissues of COPD rats in lung histological examination

-The effect of Morin on autophagy in lung tissue of COPD rats observed using TEM
+The effect of Morin on autophagy in lung tissues of COPD rats observed using TEM

 The autophagosomes of the lung tissues were observed using TEM and the number of autophagosomes was recorded in every 10 fields at the magnification of 30,000 times.
 As presented in Figure 2, the number of autophagosomes in the lung tissues of the model group rats was obviously more than that in the normal (control) group.
 However, the number of autophagosomes in each treatment group was obviously less than that in the model group.